What is the Best Form of Therapy in Phobia Treatment?

 For example, on my Spider Courage Experience workshop, most of my clients will feel completely over their fear of spiders in just one session.
 But because I understand the neuroscience, I will often send my clients home with a house spider to practice with.
 This is done willingly because they feel so comfortable with spiders by the end of the day.

-Even though they feel they are completely over the fear, I remind them it must become a new conditioned habit.
-Otherwise, the phobia can come back.
-Sod’s Law, they don’t see a spider for weeks or even months after treatment.
-So, they take home the spider and interact with it every day for around two weeks.
-This solidifies a new habit of how the person reacts around spiders.
-The survival brain learns that the spider is definitely not a threat and lasting freedom is achieved.
+So, they take home a spider, the one they used to overcome their fears in the session, and they interact with it every day for about a fortnight.
+This reinforces and solidifies the new habit of how they react around spiders.
+The survival brain learns that the spider is definitely not a threat and lasting freedom for their fear is achieved.
+Ta-dah!

 Unfortunately, most hypnotherapist and even other exposure therapists don’t mention this or help their clients to get the consistent exposure that they need.
+It’s sad but true.

 Debunking the Hypnotherapy-Only Myth: